 My favorite freebies

-Let me start by listing some of my top alphabet identification and recognition free activities.
+Let me start by listing some of my top alphabet identification and letter recognition free activities.

 Strategy Tip: Keep an alphabet chart handy for reference so they can say their abc’s in order to find a match if they have difficulty naming it.

-2. I Spy Alphabet Zoo – I loved the I Spy activity from Marsha (above) so much that I created another version for my class to use.
+I Spy Jungle Letters – I love I Spy activities so much that I created another version for my class to use.